Harris summons Americans to reject political divisions, warns of consequences posed by a Trump win

 “What has happened in Gaza in the last 10 months is devastating, so many innocent lives lost,” Harris said.
 “Desperate, hungry people fleeing to safety over and over again.
 The scale of suffering is heartbreaking.”

-Harris also offered broad promises in a string of key policy areas, pledging to better protect abortion access, expand voting rights, lower housing costs, empower the middle class with tax cuts and incentives and secure the border.
+Harris has faced scrutiny in the month since she replaced Biden atop the Democratic ticket for avoiding policy specifics.
+She offered broad promises in a string of key policy areas, from expanding voting rights to lowering housing costs, passing middle-class tax cuts and bolstering border security.

 Her campaign imploded that year before a single primary vote was cast, but Biden chose her as his running mate, catapulting her to the national stage.

-Although Harris initially struggled as vice president, her reputation grew when she became the administration's leading advocate for abortion rights after the U.S. Supreme Court overturned Roe v.
+Although Harris initially struggled to find her footing as vice president, her reputation grew when she became the administration's leading advocate for abortion rights after the U.S. Supreme Court overturned Roe v.
 Wade.
 Democrats harnessed anger over the decision to stem their losses in the last midterm elections.

 When Biden stumbled in his debate with Trump in June, Harris defended him until he decided to drop out of the race.
 With the help of his endorsement, she swiftly unified the Democratic Party behind her candidacy, resetting a presidential race that Trump had appeared on track to win.